APTy/uuidcrypt/README.md

 # uuidcrypt
-A tool for two-way encryption of UUIDs in CSV files as a layer of obfuscation.
-It is not entirely secure, but helps prevent a class of UUID-enumeration attack vectors.
+Implements two-way [format-preserving encryption](https://en.wikipedia.org/wiki/Format-preserving_encryption) for UUIDs in CSV files.
+It may be used when sending data to third parties to help prevent a class of UUID-enumeration attacks in case of data leakage.

 ## Install